 The Stages of Tooth Decay: What Do They Involve?

 Cavities don't show up all at once.
 They progress in stages, posing different health problems as they develop.
-Thankfully the team at our Orland Park cosmetic and restorative dentistry practice offer a comprehensive array of dental services that can address tooth decay in its various forms.
+Thankfully the team at our Orland Park practice offers a comprehensive array of dental services that can address tooth decay in its various forms.

 Many people have a poor understanding of the nature of tooth decay.
 Let's go over the various stages of tooth decay right now.
 It will help you understand the importance of preventative care and early treatment.